OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/divinfo.md

 # divinfo

-Displays dividend information for a stock.
+This command retrieves dividend information for a given stock.
+The data includes dividend rate, yield, and ex-div date.

 ### Usage